 I submitted an application.
 Am I a member yet?

 Not quite!
-Your application needs to be reviewed by the Membership Committee, and you will receive a welcome email once your application has been approved and processed.
+Your application needs to be reviewed by the Membership Manager, and you will receive a welcome email once your application has been approved and processed.

 What can I expect after I submit an application?